-Baseline groundwater sampling will be completed for three site wells and three upgradient wells during the PDI and then annually thereafter until the beginning of construction.
+Baseline groundwater sampling will be completed for three upgradient wells and three Site wells during the PDI (as shown on Figure 2-3 of Appendix 2) and then annually thereafter until the beginning of construction as described below.
 Groundwater samples will be collected using low flow techniques and analyzed for PCBs, beryllium, copper, lead, and zinc.